DKTOMZ/GTuner/README.md

-# login_signup
+# GTuner

-A flutter project for implementing login and signup functionality using:
+A guitar tuner flutter app that make use of:
 - GetX
 - Firebase backend
-- Google Sign In

-Platforms supported include:
+Current Platforms include:
 - Android
 - iOS (not tested)

-- Linux
-- Windows (not tested)
+Can support desktop environments

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application.

 A few resources to get you started if this is your first Flutter project: